sgpfaff/sgpfaff.github.io/_projects/1_project.md

     </div>
 </div>

 The progenitor contains stars with different energies and angular momenta, both quantities that do not change through time with a static potential.
-The energy governs what the furthest point of the orbit is (apocenter) and how long it takes a star to go from one apocenter to another, $$T_{orbit}$$.
+First, the energy governs what the furthest point of the orbit is (apocenter) and how long it takes a star to go from one apocenter to another, $$T_{orbit}$$.

 Having a distribution of energy means that stars in the progenitor are progressing through there orbits at different speeds and they have different peak radii.
 As a result, the the progenitor will begin to spread along the radial direction.
 This is called *radial phase mixing*.
 Once the mixing has gone on for long enough, some stars may even begin to lap other stars.